For the period ended June 30, 2023, unaudited

-This discussion has been prepared in accordance with section 131.1 of the Financial Administration Act and follows the guidance outlined in the Treasury Board of Canada’s Directive on Accounting Standards: GC 5200 Crown Corporations Quarterly Financial Report.
+This report has been prepared in accordance with section 131.1 of the Financial Administration Act and follows the guidance outlined in the Treasury Board of Canada’s Directive on Accounting Standards: GC 5200 Crown Corporations Quarterly Financial Report.

 Supporting the economy and the financial system

 To fulfill its mandate, the Bank has access to several tools to support the Canadian economy and financial system.
 When key financial markets became strained in March 2020 due to the COVID‑19 pandemic, the Bank responded by introducing several programs to provide liquidity and maintain market functioning.
 As markets gradually improved, most facilities and operations were suspended, discontinued or scaled back, and the Bank shifted the use of its tools, primarily to quantitative easing.
 As the economy rebounded, the Bank ended quantitative easing in 2021 and moved into a reinvestment phase.
 In 2022, the Bank stopped reinvestment and began quantitative tightening, where maturing bond holdings are not replaced.
 This has continued through the second quarter of 2023.
 Refer to the Bank’s website for the relevant press releases and market notices and more information on these measures.

 |As at||June 30, 2023||December 31, 2022||June 30, 2022|